ben-manes/gradle-versions-plugin/README.md

 included as the problem's details: the `because` reason, the project URL, and where the dependency comes from.
 In a report of more than one project, the projects that declare the dependency are always listed there, not only where their versions differ.
-The problems are printed on the console under `--warning-mode all`.
+On Gradle 9.3 or later, the problems are also printed on the console under `--warning-mode all`.
 The Problems API is incubating and needs Gradle 8.13 or later, so on an older Gradle the format is skipped with a message at the info log level.

 The console summary is printed at the lifecycle log level, so `--quiet` suppresses it.
 A file format's report is still written; read it, or drop `--quiet`, if a